List of A Series of Unfortunate Events characters: Volunteer Feline Detectives

 The Volunteer Feline Detectives are a group of lions that lived in the caves of the Mortmain Mountains.
 They were trained by the V.F.D. to smell out smoke.
 At some point following the Schism, the fire-starting side of the V.F.D. gained possession of the lions.
 On a related note, one of Gustav Sebald's movies was called Lions in the Mountains which references these lions and their habitat in the Mortmain Mountains.

 In The Carnivorous Carnival, Count Olaf whipped and abused them enough for them to have scars where the Baudelaire children noticed that as they can see the ribs of one of them due to them being lethargic and malnourished.
 When Count Olaf put on a show at the Caligari Carnival, he held an event where one of its freaks would be fed to the lions.
 During the crowd chaos, Olivia Caliban and the Bald Man with the Big Nose were knocked into the lion pit and devoured by the lions.
 When the Caligari Carnival is burned by Count Olaf, the lions perished in the fire as Count Olaf neglected to get them out of the pit.
 Lemony Snicket stated that the lions' bodies were blackened when he found them.
-It wasn't mentioned what happened to the remaining lions in the Volunteer Feline Detectives.
+It was not mentioned what happened to the remaining lions in the Volunteer Feline Detectives.

 In the TV series, a group of starving lions lurk in the haunts near the Caligari Carnival.
 Two of the lions were captured by Count Olaf for his lion-feeding event.
 Just like the book, the lions perished in the Caligari Carnival's fire.

 Snow Gnats

 The Snow Gnats are small flying insects that inhabit the Mortmain Mountains.
 Similar to red ants, they enjoy stinging people for no reason.
 There are two ways to prevent Snow Gnats from stinging people.
 One is to create smoke by starting a fire since Snow Gnats hate smoke.
-Another way is to cover the entire body so that they won't attack.
+Another way is to cover the entire body so that they would not attack.

 In The Slippery Slope, the Snow Gnats are first seen attacking Violet and Klaus.
 They managed to find shelter in a cave where Bruce, Carmelita Spats, and the Snow Scouts are taking refuge in.

+The Snow Gnats appear in the TV series.